featurist/Bounce.Config/README.md

       </appSettings>
     </configuration>

-AnyConfig adds a `Configure` extension method to bounce's `IVisualStudioProject`, so you can generate your `web.config` by running code like this:
+Bounce.Config adds a `Configure` extension method to bounce's `IVisualStudioProject`, so you can generate your `web.config` by running code like this:

     [Task]
     public void Configure(string env) {